johngoldin/can_i_blog_too/content/post/2017-03-07-an-american-walking-in-britain.md

 the market, at least for some trails in Britain.
 I have used a bunch of Trailblazer guides.
 They have a similar style and organization although different authors.
-They are loaded with very practical information including details about route, accomodations, and services.
+They are loaded with very practical information including details about route, accommodations, and services.
 They include useful hand drawn maps of the route.
 Often you can find them on Amazon or other site in the US, but you can also order them directly from Trailblazer.
 I just checked their web site and I am shocked to see that they seem to offer free shipping world wide.